prashanth-pkk/stack/README.md

 This project demonstrates the implementation of stack data structures in Java using two different approaches:

-Array-based stack using a dynamic array (ArrayStack).
+1. Array-based stack using a dynamic array (ArrayStack).
-Linked list-based stack using a LinkedList (LinkedStack).
+2. Linked list-based stack using a LinkedList (LinkedStack).

+Added some programs
+1. Convert Decimal to Binary
+2. Reverse a String
+3. Evaluate Postfix Expression